mymztest/practice_projects/cafe_app_ETL/README.md

-## Some of the functions like s3 and awsredshift, grafana cannot be visualise

-## implemented a simple etl flow for the purpose to show my work without including S3, AWS and redshift.
+# implemented a simple etl flow for the purpose to show my work without including S3, AWS and redshift.

 # Coffee Shop ETL Pipeline